Camp Registration & FAQs

 How does the sibling discount work?

 What is a Crew Leader?
-What is a CIT?

-What is your camp refund policy?
+What is your CANCELLATION policy?

 Is camp ever cancelled?

-Do you Offer financial assistance?
+Do you offer financial assistance?

-I still have questions!
+What if I still have questions?

 Most camps consist of open-ended activities for children entering grades K-3, with students entering grades 4-5 as Crew Leaders (see above).
 Occasionally we have more science-based camps that are geared toward those entering grades 2-5, which would be indicated on the registration page.